sixpack/sixpack-js/README.md

 ## Usage

 Check out the examples in the `examples` directory for some quick examples for how to use the library.
-When using in node they take two: an error and response.

 Here's a very basic example in node:

 ```js
 var sixpack = require('sixpack-client');